Oath Keepers leader Stewart Rhodes sentenced to 18 years in prison for plot to keep Trump in power | KRDO

 The sentence is the first handed down in over a decade for seditious conspiracy.

+The judge added: “I dare say we all now hold our collective breaths when an election is approaching.
+Will we have another January 6 again?
+That remains to be seen.”

+Mehta said Rhodes, 58, has expressed no remorse and continues to be a threat.

-“A seditious conspiracy, when you take those two concepts and put it together, is among the most serious crimes an American can commit,” said District Judge Amit Mehta.
+“A seditious conspiracy, when you take those two concepts and put it together, is among the most serious crimes an American can commit,” the judge said.
 “It is an offense against the government to use force.
 It is an offense against the people of our country.”

-Mehta on Thursday previously ruled that Rhodes’ actions amounted to domestic terrorism.
+Earlier on Thursday, Mehta ruled that Rhodes’ actions amounted to domestic terrorism.

 “He was the one giving the orders,” Mehta said.
 “He was the one organizing the teams that day.
 He was the reason they were in fact in Washington DC.
 Oath Keepers wouldn’t have been there but for Stewart Rhodes, I don’t think anyone contends otherwise.
 He was the one who gave the order to go, and they went.”